TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 See the [{{% lbs %}} Authorization documentation](https://lora-developers.semtech.com/build/software/lora-basics/lora-basics-for-gateways/?url=authmodes.html) or your manufacturers guidelines for additional information.

+## I see the "API key not found" error in gateway live events.
+What do I do?

+This error is shown when the API key associated with the gateway has been deleted.
+Generate a [new API key]({{< ref "/gateways/concepts/adding-gateways#create-gateway-api-key" >}}), configure the gateway with it and reboot it to apply changes.

 ## {{% lbs %}} packet forwarder logs mention the "Send failed: X509 - Certificate verification failed, e.g. CRL, CA, or signature check failed" error.
 What does it mean?

 The cause of this issue is that the gateway is configured with a server certificate that {{% tts %}} does not support.
 It is recommended to use the [Let's Encrypt ISRG Root X1 Trust certificate](https://letsencrypt.org/certs/isrgrootx1.pem.txt).
 Make sure to restart your gateway after changing the certificate.